eightelephantsgroup/eightelephantsgroup.github.io/alike-expense-manager/privacy.md

 No telemetry is sent from the app for either path.
 Whisper transcription always happens locally — audio never leaves the device.

+## Your data rights (GDPR, UK GDPR, India DPDP Act, and similar laws)

+Modern data-protection laws — EU GDPR, UK GDPR, India's DPDP Act 2023, Brazil's LGPD, California's CCPA, and others — all give you a similar set of rights over your personal data: access it, correct it, delete it, take it elsewhere.

+aLike Expense Manager is an unusual case because **there is no developer-side data**.
+We operate no servers; we collect no analytics; we never read, copy, or receive your transactions, accounts, budgets, or voice.
+Everything lives on your own device, and (only if you opt in) a backup file in your own Google Drive's app-private folder.

+That means:

+- **Access:** the data is already in your hand inside the app.
+The Reports and Transactions screens are your access surface; **Settings → Backup & restore** can produce an exportable JSON file you can save anywhere.
+- **Correction:** edit any transaction, account, or budget directly in the app.
+- **Deletion ("right to be forgotten"):** uninstalling the app removes every byte of local data from your device.
+If you turned on Drive backup, you can delete the backup folder from your Google account under *drive.google.com → ⚙ Settings → Manage apps*, or revoke the app's Drive access at *myaccount.google.com → Security → Third-party access*.
+- **Portability:** the in-app export produces a structured JSON file you can carry anywhere.
+- **Objection / restriction of processing:** doesn't apply — we don't process your data on our side at all.
+- **Complaints:** EU users may complain to their national Data Protection Authority.
+UK users may complain to the ICO at *ico.org.uk/make-a-complaint*.
+Indian users may complain to the Data Protection Board of India once it is constituted under the DPDP Act.

+We don't operate a Subject Access Request portal because there is no developer-side data to request.
+The same applies to deletion, portability, and so on.
+The only thing we hold about any individual user is whatever you choose to send us in an email — which is voluntary and never required to use the app.

+If you have questions, write to **eightelephantsgroup@gmail.com**.

+**This stance does not change based on the user's region.** We treat every user the same regardless of where they live.

 ## Pro upgrade (in-app purchase)

 If you upgrade to Pro: